Kong/kongponents/.github/PULL_REQUEST_TEMPLATE.md

 ### Summary

-#### Changes made

-*

 ### Vue 3 Upgrade

 We are currently in the process of upgrading Kongponents to Vue 3.
-Any changes on the `next` branch should ensure that:
+Any changes on the `beta` branch should ensure that:

 * The component, component tests, and docs have been updated for Vue 3 and the Composition API.
 * The test file(s) should be migrated from `vue-test-utils` and should utilize [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction).